 Arriving in time for lunch, we promptly found a car park and woke Rangga up.
 The small city was littered with canals and pretty buildings and we wandered around most of it in no time.
 We got some lunch, the restaurant’s name escapes me but as with many restaurants in Belgium the choice of beer was phenomenal.
 At this particular restaurant, there were 400 choices.

-“Two beers and a tap water,” what a sad drinks order that was to say but due to my kickboxing training I was off the sauce for now.
-The choice of foods was mainly stews and roast meats and was all pretty good, with the rabbit being the best.
+“Two beers and a tap water.”
+What a sad drinks order that was to say, but due to my kickboxing training I was off the sauce for now.
+The food choices consisted of stews and roast meats and they were all pretty good, with the rabbit being the best.
 The highlights of Bruges for me were the architecture, the canals and AJ getting attacked by a horse.

 Medieval buildings of Bruge